 IMPORTANT SAFETY RULES TO FOLLOW:

-- Keep the main breakers in OFF position until you unplug your portable generator;
+- Keep the main breakers in OFF position until you unplug and turned off your portable generator;

-And of course, as a general rule, run your power source only outdoors with exhaust away from doors and windows and make sure its frame is grounded.
+And of course, as a general rule, run your power source only outdoors with exhaust away from doors and windows and follow NEC® 2014 Article 250 grounding requirements.

-If you don’t have a high-power receptacle, the simplest way of connecting any portable source to your house without a transfer system is by using the main service panel.
+If you don’t have a high-current receptacle, you can connect a portable source to your house at the main service box.
 First of all, of course, flip the main circuit breakers to OFF (OPEN) position.
-Then you can remove the panel’s cover door.
+Then you can remove the cover door.
+Remember that the panel may still be energized from utility, so wear rubber gloves!
 Most portable generators rated 5000 watt or higher have 4-prong 125/250V twist-lock outlet NEMA L14-30.
 It provides two “hot” wires, the neutral and ground as shown on the above diagram.
 (Also see the configuration of other sockets).
-Take a generator cord with 4-wire plug on one end and loose leads on the other.
-Bolt both lines (which are usually red and black) after the main double-breaker to the corresponding downstream buses of your building.
-Make sure your connection is indeed downstream, not upstream, i.e. not to the lines that go to your meter.
-Bond white and green to the metal case.
-Turn off all individual breakers.
-After you start up the genset, to prevent its overload activate only those lines you need, and do it one at a time.
-Alternatively, if you really want to employ an electric drier outlet (which is as I said dangerous and is not recommended), it can be done as described below.
+Take a generator cord with 4-wire plug and bolt red and black leads after the main double-breaker to the “hot” bus-bars (the thick vertical metal plates).
+Be sure your connection is downstream from main disconnect and not upstream, i.e. not to the lines that go to your meter.
+Bond white and green leads to the neural bar and metal case respectively.
+Place a sign not to touch anything until genset is off.
+Turn off all individual breakers before starting up the genset to prevent its overload.
+Activate only those lines that you need, and do it one at a time.
+Alternatively, if you have an electric drier outlet it can be employed as described below (which as I said, is dangerous and is not recommended).

 The homes built prior to 1996 may have a 3-hole 125/250V outlet NEMA 10-30R.
 It provides two “hot” wires and neutral (see diagram).
 The old appliances used with such an outlet had a jumper between neutral terminal and grounding lug.
 People are often looking for a 3-prong to 4-prong adapter.
 Well, there is no such thing.
 In order to connect a generator output to the home wiring via an existing 3-hole drier outlet you can do the following.
 Take a standard 4-wire generator cord and remove its socket.
 This will expose four leads.
 Then there are two options.
 If you happen to have a mating 3-prong plug NEMA 10-30P, attach its X and Y terminals to two line wires and W to the neutral (refer to L14-30 pinout above).
 Alternatively, if you already have a 3-prong drier cord, you can tie its loose ends to L1, L2 and N of the generator cord by using wire nuts.
 In both cases the remaining green lead can be used to ground the genset (read below).